Manaslu Circuit 15-day trek:

 - Trekkers need permits for MCAP and ACAP

-- An entry permit is non-refundable as well as non-transferable and valid for the single entry only
+- An entry permit is non-refundable as well as non-transferable and valid for a single entry only

 - The person entering the Conservation Area shall abide by the National Park and Wildlife Conservation Act, 2029 B.S.
 (1973) and the Regulations made under this Act

-- Entry permits must be carried during the entire trek and should be shown in checkpoint
+- Entry permits must be carried during the entire trek and should be shown at checkpoint

-- Above Manaslu trek, permit cost include 13% Value Added Tax (VAT) and all other government taxes
+- Above Manaslu trek, permit cost includes 13% Value Added Tax (VAT) and all other government taxes

 Best Time to Trek:

-Spring ( March May): consider the best times for Manasalu Circuit trek, it Offers pleasant temperatures, blooming rhododendron forests, and clear mornings.
+Spring (March-May): consider the best times for Manasalu Circuit trek, which offers pleasant temperatures, blooming rhododendron forests, and clear mornings.

-Autumn ( Sep- November): Provides stable weather, crisp air, and stunning visibility of snow-capped peaks after the monsoon.
+Autumn (September-November): Provides stable weather, crisp air, and stunning visibility of snow-capped peaks after the monsoon.
 October is often cited as the peak month for trekking in Nepal, offering ideal conditions.

 Monsoon (June to August): Brings heavy rainfall, making trails slippery and views obscured.